Mark Reynolds (baseball): 2009 season

 In 2009.
-Reynolds was named one of the five finalists for the National League Final Vote for the All-Star Game, finishing third behind Shane Victorino and Pablo Sandoval.
+Reynolds was named one of the five finalists for the National League Final Vote for the All-Star Game.
+He finished third behind Shane Victorino and Pablo Sandoval.

 On July 28, Reynolds hit a two-run home run off of Philadelphia Phillies closer Brad Lidge landing at 481 feet, making it the longest home run of the 2009 season, and the second-longest home run in the history of Chase Field.
 He quickly became recognized for hitting towering home runs (25 of his 44 home runs being over 400 feet), averaging his home runs at 430 feet (longest in baseball).

-In the Diamondbacks' four game series against the Mets on July 29 – August 3, Reynolds managed to hit the longest home run in the short history of Citi Field, at 461 feet, as well as capped off the series finale with home runs in consecutive innings (first and second).
+In the Diamondbacks' four-game series against the Mets on July 29 – August 3, Reynolds managed to hit the longest home run in the short history of Citi Field, at 461 feet, as well as capped off the series finale with home runs in consecutive innings (first and second).
 His four home runs at Citi Field rank second all-time in home runs hit at the park by a visiting player.

 On August 10, 2009, Reynolds was named the NL Player of the Week for the week ending August 9, beating out teammate Ryan Roberts (who finished second) in voting for the honor.
 Reynolds finished the week hitting .448 with 6 home runs, 32 total bases, 10 RBIs, 1 stolen base, a .515 on-base percentage, and a slugging percentage of 1.103.
 This was Reynolds's second NL Player of the Week award (the other being earlier this season for the week ending June 14).
 As tradition with the Player of the Week award, Reynolds received two wrist watches (one for each week), one of which he gave to his father, and the other of which he gave to his grandfather.

 Reynolds played at first base for 26 games, where he had a .974 fielding percentage, the second-highest in the league of players with 125 or more innings at first base, and an 8.21 range factor, the best in the league.
 Reynolds helped improve his defensive skills by working with former Diamondbacks third baseman Matt Williams, during spring training; work that has raised his fielding percentage by over 50 points from the previous season.
 He has also made headlines for several notable catches including July 21 in Colorado, July 24 in Arizona, and August 1 in New York.

 He shattered his own 1-year-old major league record for strikeouts in a season in 2009 with 223.
 He also hit .260 (batting average), hit 44 home runs, had 102 RBIs, and scored 98 runs, along with 24 stolen bases.
 He also led the National League in power-speed number (31.1).

 He led the major leagues in the Three True Outcomes (the total of the three main outcomes not involving defense) with 343.